simoncozens/fonts-and-layout/features-2.md

       sub @RaaWaw @aBaaDotBelow' by @aBaaLowDotBelow;
     } ss01;

 The problem is that the text might be vocalised.
 We still want this rule to apply even if, for example, there is a fatah placed above the rah (رَبَن).
-We could, of course, attempt to write a context which would apply to rah and waw plus marks all possible combinations of the mark characters, but the easier solution is to tell the shaper that we are not interested in mark characters when applying this rule, only base characters.
-It's time for those "lookup flags" I told you about:
+We could, of course, attempt to write a context which would apply to rah and waw plus marks all possible combinations of the mark characters, but the easier solution is to tell the shaper that we are not interested in mark characters when applying this rule, only base characters - another use for lookup flags.

     feature ss01 {
       lookupflag IgnoreMarks;
       sub @RaaWaw @aBaaDotBelow' by @aBaaLowDotBelow;
     } ss01;

-This lookup flag tells the shaper that, when processing this lookup, it should skip over combining marks.
-There's also `IgnoreBaseGlyphs` which does the opposite and skips over base glyphs and *only* processes marks (and ligatures), but it's unlikely you'll ever need that.

-> How does the shaper know what's a base glyph and what's a mark?
-You (or, more likely, your font editor) has to tell it, of course!
-In the Glyphs editor, for example, glyphs are placed in the "Mark" section if their Unicode value suggests they should be a mark; if you want to assign an arbitrary glyph to the mark category, you can hit command-option-I in the font view when the glyph is selected, and change its category assignment.
->
-> The list of glyphs and their categories gets filed into the `GDEF` table in the font.
-It's also possible to assign glyphs to categories manually by writing AFDKO feature code which rewrites the `GDEF` table contents; see [the feature file specification](http://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html#9.b).

-### Chained Contextual Substitution

-A chained contextual substitution is an extension of the contextual substitution rule that calls out to other lookups as it goes along.
-This allows you to perform more than one substitution for a given context; or choose from a range of substitutions to perform in a given context; or call lookups which call lookups which call lookups...

-A simple example is found in the [Libertinus](https://github.com/alif-type/libertinus) fonts.
-When a Latin capital letter is followed by an accent, then we want to substitute *some* of those accents by specially designed forms to fit over the capitals:

-    @capitals = [A B C D E F G H I J K L M N O P Q R S U X Z...];
-    @accents  = [gravecomb acutecomb uni0302 tildecomb ...];

-    lookup ccmp_cap_accents {
-      sub acutecomb by acute.cap;
-      sub gravecomb by grave.cap;
-      sub uni0302 by circumflex.cap;
-      sub uni0306 by breve.cap;
-    } ccmp_cap_accents;

-    feature ccmp {
-        sub @capitals @accents' lookup ccmp_cap_accents;
-    } ccmp;

-What this says is: when we see a capital followed by an accent, we're going to substitute the accent (it's the replacement sequence, so it gets an apostrophe).
-But *how* we do the substitution depends on another lookup we now reference: acute accents for capital acutes, grave accents for capital graves, and so on.
-The tilde accent does not have a capital form, so is not replaced.

-We can also use this trick to perform a *many to many* substitution, which OpenType does not directly support.
-Let's take another example from the Amiri font, which contains many calligraphic substitutions and special forms.
-One of these substitutions is that the sequence beh rah (بر) *and all similar forms based on the same shape* is replaced by another pair of glyphs with a better calligraphic cadence.
-(Actually, this needs to be done in two cases: when the beh-rah is at the start of the word, and when it is at the end.
-But we're going to focus on the one where it is at the end.)
-How do we do this?

-First, we declare our feature and say that we're not interested in mark glyphs.
-Then, when we see a beh-like glyph (which includes not only beh, but yeh, noon, beh with three dots, and so on) in its medial form and a rah-like glyph (or jeh, or zain...) in its final form, then *both* of those glyphs will be subject to a secondary lookup.

-    @aBaa.medi = [ uni0777.medi uni0680.medi ... ];
-    @aRaa.fina = [ uni0691.fina uni0692.fina ... ];

-    feature calt {
-      lookupflag IgnoreMarks;
-      sub [@aBaa.medi]' lookup BaaRaaFina
-          [@aRaa.fina]' lookup BaaRaaFina;
-    } calt;

-The secondary lookup will turn beh-like glyphs into a beh-rah ligature form of beh, and all of the rah-like glyphs into a beh-rah ligature form of rah:

-    lookup BaaRaaFina {
-      sub @aBaa.medi by @aBaa.medi_BaaRaaFina;
-      sub @aRaa.fina by @aRaa.fina_BaaRaaFina;
-    } BaaRaaFina;

-Because this lookup will only be executed when beh and rah appear together, and because it will be executed twice in the rule we gave above, it will change both the beh-like glyph *and* the rah-like glyph for their contextual calligraphic variants.

 ### Extension Substitution